embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 // Red with a small amount of green creates a deep orange colour let rust = Rgb565::new(0xff, 0x07, 0x00);

-// Use a preset provided by the RGB color types let magenta = Rgb888::MAGENTA;
+// Use a color constant provided by the RGB color types let magenta = Rgb888::MAGENTA;
 ```